-In this paper, we introduce the NF-iVI and CNF-iVI methods within the infinite-dimensional space, providing an efficient computational framework for applying variational inference to inverse problems in function spaces.
-NF-iVI constructs a transformation that ensures measure equivalence while offering sufficient flexibility for the transformed measure.
-Building upon NF-iVI, CNF-iVI incorporates a conditional neural network to control the parameters of functional normalizing flow, significantly reducing computational costs.
+In this paper, we introduce the NF-iVI and CNF-iVI methods in an infinite-dimensional setting, providing an efficient computational framework for applying variational inference to inverse problems in function spaces.
+The NF-iVI method constructs a transformation that guarantees measure equivalence while retaining sufficient flexibility in the transformed measure.
+Building on NF-iVI, the CNF-iVI method incorporates a conditional neural network to control the parameters of the functional normalizing flow, thereby significantly reducing computational costs.

-The established NF-iVI and CNF-iVI approaches can be applied to PDE inverse problems with Gaussian priors, leading to explicit forms of the approximate posterior measure.
-We have successfully applied these methods to two inverse problems: the simple smooth equation and the steady-state Darcy flow problem.
-For all these inverse problems, NF-iVI provides an approximate posterior that closely resembles the ground truth generated by the pCN algorithm.
-While CNF-iVI may initially provides a rough estimate of the posterior, applying the adjusted Algorithm $\ref{alg C}$ can significantly improve its accuracy.
+The proposed NF-iVI and CNF-iVI approaches are applicable to PDE inverse problems with Gaussian priors and yield explicit representations of the approximate posterior measure. {We have successfully applied these methods to three inverse problems: a simple smooth equation, the steady-state Darcy flow problem, and electrical impedance tomography.} Although CNF-iVI may initially provide a relatively rough approximation of the posterior distribution, the application of the retraining strategy can substantially improve its accuracy.

-The current NF-iVI and CNF-iVI methods are based on transformations such as planar flow, Householder flow, Sylvester flow, and projected transformation flow.
-Future research could explore other types of neural networks that satisfy the general theorem proposed in infinite-dimensional space.
-For instance, in Euclidean spaces, the non-centered parameterisations formulation \cite{papaspiliopoulos2003non} has been employed as a transformation for normalizing flow.
-In this model, we could introduce different types of neural networks into each step of the transformation and carefully design each layer to enhance its complexity.
-Therefore, developing the NF-iVI method based on Non-centered parameterisations and combining it with other types of neural networks in function spaces, such as Fourier neural operators \cite{li2020fourier}, is a promising avenue for future research.
+The current NF-iVI and CNF-iVI frameworks are based on transformations such as planar flow, Householder flow, Sylvester flow, and projected transformation flow.
+Future work may explore alternative classes of neural networks that satisfy the general theorem established in infinite-dimensional spaces.
+For example, in Euclidean settings, the non-centered parameterization formulation \cite{papaspiliopoulos2003non} has been employed as a transformation within normalizing flows.
+Under the non-centered parameterization framework, different types of neural networks can be introduced at each stage of the transformation, with carefully designed layers to enhance model expressiveness.
+Consequently, developing NF-iVI methods with measure-equivalence properties based on non-centered parameterization and integrating them with other neural architectures in function spaces, such as Fourier neural operators \cite{li2020fourier}, represents a promising direction for future research.